wenzhixin/bootstrap-table/src/extensions/print/README.md

 * description: Set true to show the Print button on the toolbar.
 * default: `false`

+### printAsFilteredAndSortedOnUI

+* type: Boolean
+* description: When true - print table as sorted and filtered on UI.
+Please note that if true is set, along with explicit predefined print options for filtering and sorting (printFilter, printSortOrder, printSortColumn)- then they will be applied on data already filtered and sorted by UI controls.
+For printing data as filtered and sorted on UI - do not set these 3 options: printFilter, printSortOrder, printSortColumn
+* default: `true`

 ### printSortColumn

 * type: String